annotell/public-docs/docs-src/docs/kognic-io/scenes/lidars_and_cameras_seq.md

 ## Providing Ego Vehicle Motion Information

-Ego vehicle motion (i.e. the position and rotation of the ego vehicle) is optional information that can be provided when creating `LidarsAndCamerasSeq` s.
+Ego vehicle motion (i.e. the position and rotation of the ego vehicle) is optional information that can be provided when creating `LidarsAndCamerasSeq`s.
 This information can enable a massive reduction in the time it takes to annotate static objects.
-Ego vehicle motion information is provided by passing a `EgoVehicleMotion` object to **each** `Frame` in the .
+Ego vehicle motion information is provided by passing a `EgoVehicleMotion` object to **each** `Frame` in the scene.

 ```python reference
 https://github.com/annotell/kognic-io-examples-python/blob/master/examples/lidars_and_cameras_seq_full.py